9.9 Overall Score

 Tax Identity Theft—Someone uses a stolen social security number and identity to obtain a large tax refund.

-You may be more concerned about one type of identity theft than another which may direct you towards a specific type of identity protection company.
+You may be more concerned about one type of identity theft or identity fraud than another which may direct you towards a specific type of identity protection company.
 Doing your own research will help you figure out which services each company offers.
 Most customers are interested in finding protection from either all or several different types of identity theft.

-Since there are often a variety of people who end up becoming victims of identity theft, the best identity theft companies offer 24/7 monitoring services for individuals, families, and businesses/organizations.
+Since there are often a variety of people who end up becoming a victim of identity theft, the best identity theft companies offer 24/7 monitoring services for individuals, families, and businesses/organizations.
 Remember that some identity protection companies provide higher quality protection plans and services than others.
 Typically, the identity theft protection companies with the highest customer reviews offer more reliable services than those with lower customer ratings.

 Identity theft protection services can vary depending on what company you choose.
 The best identity theft companies will provide protection services against multiple types of identity theft (if not all), credit monitoring services for the major credit bureaus, internet monitoring, social security monitoring, social media monitoring, financial account monitoring, data breach protection, and more.
 Finding a company with some or all of these monitoring services will ensure that you are getting high-level protection that will put an end to any kind of suspicious activity or identity fraud before it’s too late.